sdoshi579/bitgo/README.md

 ## TODOs:

-1. worker status update in db post sending mail
+1. worker status update in db post sending mail (Done)
 2. Worker can be observer pattern based on some param
 3. Worker main.go can be another server independent
+4. Common handler function which add header
+5. Common error interface so that can have http status specific to error
+6. Do soft delete instead of deleting from map

 ## Steps to run: